Core Module Information

 Upon completion of this module you will be able to

-LO1: Outline the main theories, concepts and principles involved in digital workflow and creative camera techniques.
+LO1: Outline the main theories, concepts and principles involved in digital editing workflow and creative camera techniques.

-LO2: Develop an awareness of and reproduce routine camera operations required for the completion of creative filmic briefs.
+LO2: Develop an awareness of and reproduce routine operations for camera and editing software required for the completion of creative filmic briefs.

-LO3: Recognise and duplicate effective digital workflow skills to produce a professional filmic outcome.
+LO3: Recognise and duplicate effective digital editing and camera workflow skills to produce a professional filmic outcome.

-LO4: Account for your creative ideas and respond to feedback.
+LO4: Define your creative ideas and respond to feedback.

 Full Details of Teaching and Assessment